elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 ## Updating the View

-Finally, we can update our existing View section to include our new features and display our list of games.
+Finally, we can update our existing view section to include our new features and display our list of games.
 Let's start by adding a new `view` function that takes our `model` as an argument and then renders HTML to the page: